 1. "Established practices" are essentially equivalent to the commercial law concepts of course of performance and course of dealing.
 See UCC §1-303.
 Many UNAs operate on a very informal basis.
 Often there are no written procedures or bylaws or what writings they have are very incomplete.
 Nevertheless, over time they develop and follow various practices.
-These practices, if followed consistently for at least five years (or during the entire existence of the UNA if it has been in existence less than five years), become established practices and therefore can qualify as part of the UNAs "governing principles."
+These practices, if followed consistently for at least five years (or during the entire existence of the UNA if it has been in existence less than five years) become established practices and therefore can qualify as part of the UNAs "governing principles."
 An example would be an unincorporated church that has no written bylaws covering the issue of notice of meetings that for the past five years has printed notice of the annual meeting of its members in the church bulletin for the three weeks preceding the annual meeting.
 This established practice would be part of the church's governing principles and if followed in the sixth and subsequent years would be determinative of whether reasonable notice of an annual meeting had been given.

 2. "Governing principles" are the equivalent of the articles of incorporation, bylaws and other documents and established practices that govern the internal affairs of a UNA, sometimes referred to as an entity's private organic rules.
 See Model Entity Transactions Act (2007) §1-102 (31).
 The "governing principles" of a UNA do not have to be in a written form.
 This is consistent with partnership law, the for profit equivalent of a UNA.
-See Uniform Partnership

-Act (1997) §101(7); Uniform Limited Partnership Act (2001) §102(13); Revised Uniform Limited Liability Act (2006) §102(13).
+See Uniform Partnership Act (1997) §101(7); Uniform Limited Partnership Act (2001) §102(13); Revised Uniform Limited Liability Act (2006) §102(13).
 See also Comment 8.

 3. A person is a "manager" of a UNA if the individual fits the definition even if that person's designation might usually be associated with another type of organization.
-Many UNAs refer to members of their governing boards as "directors" or "trustees."
-These designations do not disqualify the organization from being a UNA even though the term "director" is commonly associated with corporations and the term "trustee" is commonly associated with trusts.
-A manager may, but need not be, a member of the UNA (see Section 22(a)); and may, and, in fact in most cases will be an individual, but various types of entities can also be managers of a UNA (see Subsection (5)-definition of person).
+Many UNAs refer to members of their governing boards as "trustees."
+That designation does not disqualify the organization from being a UNA even though the term "trustee" is commonly associated with trusts, which cannot be UNAs.
+See Subsection (8).
+Similarly, referring to members of governing boards as "directors" would not disqualify an organization from being a UNA even though the term "director" is commonly associated with corporations which cannot be UNAs.
+A manager may, but need not be, a member of the UNA (see Section 22); and may, and, in fact in most cases will be an individual, but various types of entities can also be managers of a UNA (see Subsection (5)-definition of person).

 4. The definition of "member" may reach somewhat beyond decisions of some courts.
-Either participation in the selection of the management or in the development of policies and activities of the UNA is enough.
+Either participation in the selection of the leadership or in the development of policy is enough.
 Both are not required.
 This broad definition of member ensures that the insulation from liability is provided in all cases in which the common law might have imposed liability on a person, simply because the person was a member.